What Your Board Needs to Know About Individual Donations

 • Tom and Dorothy Morris of Ft.
 Lauderdale, Florida, left two million dollars to the University of Georgia’s College of Veterinary Medicine in a bequest.

-• Eight-year-old Caelan McNamara raised $10,000 to help 97 children from around the world who were born with a cleft lip or palate receive corrective surgery.
+• Eight-year-old Caelan McNamara raised $10,000 to help 97 children worldwide who were born with cleft lips or palates receive corrective surgery.

 • An anonymous donor gave the Twin Cities Food Bank a check for $40,000.